Bamdad-rar/pythonDesignPatterns/README.md

 tutorial for python design patterns

-make sure to read the readme.txt files first for clarification.
+make sure to read the readme files first for explanation clarification.